 Well, it isn’t too hard to figure out which Bullfrog game I’ll start reviewing for this retrospective.
 And it’s only fair that I start with Bullfrog’s first and possibly biggest success ever: Populous.

-Well, as you recall, last year I did a Sierra retrospective and apparently you all loved it.
+Well, as you recall, last year I did a Sierra retrospective and apparently, you all loved it.
 So, this year I decided to do something different: I did a pool for which retro studio closed by EA (just to remind everyone that EA now stands for Eldritch Abomination) would you like to see a retrospective from and you all chose Bullfrog.
-So, this year’s Retro Developer Month is dedicated to British iconic developer studio Bullfrog.
+So, this year’s Retro Developer Month has dedicated to British iconic developer studio Bullfrog.

 Today I’ve decided to do something different.
 And if you read the title, I’m sure you’ve, at least, heard about Tetris.
-If not, welcome to planet Earth and I apologise about all the craziness, but I’m sure you’ll love to hear about this game.
-So join us at taking a look at a very popular game (that defined the puzzle genre), its history and its most famous versions and ports.
+If not, welcome to planet Earth and I apologise for all the craziness, but I’m sure you’ll love to hear about this game.
+So join us in taking a look at a very popular game (that defined the puzzle genre), its history and its most famous versions and ports.

 To end our Sierra retrospective, I decided to do something different: instead of reviewing another typical graphic adventure, I decided to review a mix of two of my favourite genres (graphic adventure and RPG).
 Which lead us to Quest for Glory (originally known as Hero’s Quest).

-Continuing our Sierra retrospective, we’ll now a take a look at the 1st title in Sierra’s most realistic series so far, Police Quest.
+Continuing our Sierra retrospective, we’ll now take a look at the 1st title in Sierra’s most realistic series so far, Police Quest.